DerekZhang0000/DerekZhang0000/README.md

 ![Visitors](https://visitor-badge.glitch.me/badge?page_id=DerekZhang0000)

 ## About me
-<p>I am a Computer Science Student at the University of Kansas and I am also an incoming Real Time Software Engineer Intern at <a href="https://www.cboe.com/"> CBOE Global Markets</a>.
+<p>I am a Computer Science Student at the University of Kansas and I am a Real Time Software Engineer Intern at <a href="https://www.cboe.com/"> CBOE Global Markets</a>.
 I have experience writing Python, C++, and JavaScript.
 I am especially interested in artificial intelligence and machine learning.</p>

 ## What I'm doing
 - Lug calculator for the aerospace industry